IQTLabs/voices/reading.md

 ### Data format

 Audio files will be available in WAV format with 16 kHz sample rate with 16-bit precision.
 All files begin with the corpus name Lab41-SRI-VOiCES.
 Source files specify speaker, chapter, and chapter segment identification number.
-Sample naming format:
+The file naming format sample is shown below:
 > Lab41-SRI-VOiCES-scr-sp< speaker_ID >-ch< chapter_ID >-sg< segmetn_ID >.wav

-Naming convention for audio at a distance include all the above information, with addition of descriptors on room, distractor noise, microphone type, microphone location, and position of foreground speaker in degrees.
-Sample file format:
+Naming convention for audio at a distance include all the above information, with additional descriptors for room, distractor noise, microphone type, microphone location, and position of foreground speaker in degrees.
+The file naming format is shown below:
 > Lab41-SRI-VOiCES-< room >-< distractor_noise >-sp< speaker_ID >-ch< chapter_ID >-seg< segment_ID >-mc< mic_ID >-< mic_type >-< mic_location >-dg< degree >.wav

 ---
-Possible descriptors for room, distractor noise, microphone type and micrphone location, are listed below:
+Possible descriptors for room, distractor noise, microphone type, and micrphone location, are show in the table.

 <style>
 table, th, td {